Indian students arrive in Delhi from Ukraine, say followed Embassy advisory | Education

 Indian students arrive in Delhi from Ukraine, say followed Embassy advisory

-Indian students, largely those studying medicine, hailing from Delhi to Gujarat on Tuesday night arrived here from Ukraine and said they were happy to be back in their home country amid escalating tensions between Russia and the eastern European country.Most of the students, PTI spoke to soon after their arrival, said they followed the advisory issued by the Indian Embassy in Kyiv.Anil Rapriya, 22, a fourth-year MBBS student at the Kharkiv National Medical University KNMU in Kharkiv city, just after landing at Delhi airport, said, I am feeling happy to back in my country.There is nothing to panic there.
+Indian students, largely those studying medicine, hailing from Delhi to Gujarat who arrived here from Ukraine said they were happy to be back in their home country amid escalating tensions between Russia and the eastern European country.Most of the students PTI spoke to soon after their arrival on Tuesday night said they followed the advisory issued by the Indian Embassy in Kyiv.Anil Rapriya, 22, a fourth-year MBBS student at the Kharkiv National Medical University KNMU in Kharkiv city, just after landing at Delhi airport, said, I am feeling happy to be back in my country.There is nothing to panic there.

 - Country: